allomorphy/meterbolic-blogs/src/blog/fasting-and-postprandial-triglycerides.md

 <br>
 <br>
 * * *
 The Author, Gabor Erdosi provides one-on-one discussions on the topic of metabolic function.
-Insights on metabolism are are shared in online consulting and with analysis of lifestyle and interpretations of postprandial blood tests.
+Insights on metabolism are shared in online consulting and with analysis of lifestyle and interpretations of postprandial blood tests.

 ***These engagements are exclusively for your  academic interest and do not constitute healthcare or medical advice***.
 <br>